AdobeDocs/learning-manager.de-DE/help/migrated/integration-admin/feature-summary/developer-manual.md

    <td>
     <p>module</p></td>
    <td>
-    <p>Module is a building block to create learning objects in Learning Manager.
+    <p>Module is a building block to create Learning Objects in Learning Manager.
 Modules can be of four different types such as Class room, virtual class room, activity and self-paced.
 Use this module model to get the details of all modules in an account. </p></td>
   </tr>
   <tr>
    <td>